oakworks/oakworks.github.io/blog/_posts/2017-03-23-shopify-sections-editor.md

 # Shopify Sections Editor

-## *Take advantage of blocks to modularize your entire shop*
+## *Use blocks to modularize your entire shop*

 ___

-One of Shopify's major pitfalls was the lack of drag and drop page editing.
-There wasn't an easy way to quickly rearrange bits of content on a given page.
-This was until October 2016, when Shopify rolled out a shiny new feature--*Sections*--which allows users to add or move content within their shop with just a few clicks.
+One of Shopify's most requested features was drag and drop page editing.
+There wasn't an easy way to quickly rearrange content on a given page, or re-use components across pages.
+Then in October of 2016, Shopify rolled out a shiny new feature called *Sections* that allows users to add and move content on shop *homepages* with just a few clicks.

 >  <i class="fa fa-quote-left"></i>
->  Essentially, Shopify sections allow a user to add or move content on your shop's homepage with just a few clicks.
+>  Shopify sections allow users to add and move content on shop homepage with just a few clicks.

-In a few minutes of research, we were able to migrate our homepage elements to sections.
+Using the Shopify tutorials, we were able to migrate our homepage elements to sections.
-Our client would be able to login and make otherwise complex stylistic changes with no assistance from our team - a powerful addition to an already robust CMS.
+Our clients would now be able to make otherwise complex changes with no assistance from our team - a powerful addition to an already robust CMS, and a great way to save our customers' time and money.

-___

 ### How it works

-In order to use sections, [first you need to build some](https://help.shopify.com/manual/using-themes/sections).
+In order to use sections, [first you need to build some](https://help.shopify.com/manual/using-themes/sections). :stuck_out_tongue_winking_eye:
-Then you can add those sections to your theme:
+Then add those sections to your theme:

 ![Add sections](/img/portfolio/insert-shopify-sections.gif){: .img-responsive.centered-img}